Clare Marx

 Dame Clare Lucy Marx (15 March 1954 – 27 November 2022) was a British surgeon who was president of the Royal College of Surgeons of England from July 2014 to July 2017, the first woman to hold the position, and former chair of the Faculty of Medical Leadership and Management.
-From January 2019 until July 2021, Dame Clare was chair of the General Medical Council, the first woman appointed to that role.
+From January 2019 until July 2021, Marx was chair of the General Medical Council, the first woman appointed to that role.

-She had worked as an orthopaedic surgeon at Ipswich Hospital NHS Trust from 1993.
+Marx worked as an orthopaedic surgeon at Ipswich Hospital NHS Trust from 1993.

-Personal life
+Background

-Marx was born in Coventry on 15 March 1954, the daughter of Francis Ulrich Marx, a German industrial chemist, and Brenda (Johnston) Marx, a teacher and magistrate.
+Clare Lucy Marx was born in Coventry, England on 15 March 1954, the daughter of Francis Ulrich Marx, a German industrial chemist, and Brenda (Johnston) Marx, a teacher and magistrate.
 She grew up in Warwick and, later, Cheltenham.
 She decided to become a doctor after a work experience placement at Coventry Hospital.

-She wed Andrew William Mildmay Fane, son of Major Robert William Augustus Fane and Elinor Valerie (Borthwick) Fane, in 1989.
+She married Andrew William Mildmay Fane, son of Major Robert William Augustus Fane and Elinor Valerie (Borthwick) Fane, in 1989.

 Marx was diagnosed with pancreatic cancer in 2021.
-She died from the disease on 27 November 2022, at age 68.
+She died from the disease at home in Woodbridge, Suffolk, on 27 November 2022, aged 68.